SEO audits are the single best way to figure out why you’re not getting SEO results.

 - On the address bar in your browser, remove the “s” from http and hit enter.

-It should redirect back to the secure version.
+Make sure it redirects back to the secure version.

 If it doesn’t, then you need to get it fixed!